jtsiddons/GloMarGridding/CONTRIBUTING.md

 # Contributing to `GloMarGridding`

-To contribute to this package you will need to be a member of NOC GitLab & have access permissions to this repository - if you're able to read this then you have access!

-If you wish to contribute please make sure you are working on your own branches (not main), ideally you should work on your own fork.
+If you wish to contribute please make sure you are working on your own fork (not main).
 If you wish to work on a particular module you could name your branch `module-user` where `module` would be replaced by the name of the module you are working on, and `user` would be your user name.
 However you can name your branch as you see fit, but it is a good idea to name it something that relates to what you are working on.
 If you are working on an issue please reference the issue number in the branch name and associated Merge request.
 It is generally easier to make a merge request and create a branch from the issue.

 If you wish to merge to `main` please create a merge request and assign it to `agfaul`, `josidd`, and/or `ricorne` - either to perform the merge and/or review/approve the request.
 Please provide a